saltastroops/saao-shared-jenkins-library/README.md

 By default, `runPythonTests` creates the necessary files for an Allure report whenever it runs `pytest`.
 (You can disable this by passing the `allure` argument with the value `false`.)

 The report files are created in a folder `reports` in the workspace.
 If you require a different folder, you can specify it with the `reportsDir` argument.
+The folder is created if it does not exist, along with any missing parent directories.

 However, `runPythonTests` does *not* generate the actual report.
 For this you need to call the `generatePythonTestReports` function or directly include an `allure` step in your pipeline.